wamdam/backy2/README.md

 changed blocks to be read and stored.

-Invalid backups, due to data errors and otherwise broken backups (system crash) are recognized (for bit rod we recommend scrubs) and backy prevents you from backing up from them as a base (i.e. you must do a fresh full backup).
+Invalid backups, due to data errors and otherwise broken backups (system crash) are recognized (for bitrot we recommend `backy scrub`) and backy prevents you from backing up from them as a base (i.e. you must do a fresh full backup).

 Backy also does deduplication during backup.
 This means, that equal blocks, which are per default 4MB in size, are only stored once on the backup medium.